 5. Slicked Back with Mid Fade

-The slicked back style has certainly evolved into a crowd favourite over the last couple of years.
+The slicked back style has certainly evolved into a crowd favorite over the last couple of years.
 If you have quite dark and full hair, a mid-fade helps lighten up the overall look while adding a modern twist.
 All you will need for this look is a fine-toothed comb and a wet-look gel to keep your locks in place throughout the day.

 6. Crew Cut